brownplt/iticse-in-flow-2014/report/sections/pair-programming.md

-Pair programming is a software development technique in which two programmers work together on the one computer **cite**.
+Pair programming is a software development technique in which two programmers work together on one computer **cite**.
 From one perspective, peer programming involves a lot of in-flow peer feedback, due to the nature of the working relationship.
-The first main difference between the IFPR and PP is that in IFPR each student will get multiple reviews from other students.
+The first main difference between IFPR and PP is that in IFPR each student will get multiple reviews from other students.
 But what about the case where students give reviews pairwise, that is, when A reviews B and B  reviews A: does this make IFPR closer to PP?
-The key difference in this case is that in PP both students are responsible for the quality of a *single* artefact, whereas in IFPR each student is responsible for his/her own artefact.
-Ultimately, this means that the dynamics is totally different.
+The key difference in this case is that in PP both students are responsible for the quality of a *single* artifact, whereas in IFPR each student is responsible for his/her own artifact.
+This can naturally lead to a significant difference in motivation and responsibility.

 The skills required and developed in IFPR and in PP also differ.
-PP deals primarily with the collaborative creation of an artefact.
+PP deals primarily with the collaborative creation of an artifact.
-IFPR focuses also on the creation of an artefact, though less collaboratively as students do not work face-to-face, but also focuses on the high-level skill of performing reviews, which requires both program comprehension and judgement.
+IFPR focuses also on the creation of an artifact, though less collaboratively as students do not work face-to-face, but also focuses on the high-level skill of performing reviews, which requires both program comprehension and judgement.